iiAzui/BipoleIVplus/CutsceneConversion/Converter/syntaxguide.md

     The character on this side will be highlighted, and their name is displayed above the dialogue text, unless name is overridden.

 "startchapter"
-    After the current dialogue line, end the current dialogue and begin the next chapter's dialogue.
+    After the current dialogue line, end the current dialogue and begin the next chapter's dialogue with the given id.
 The game should also probably auto-save here.

 "text"
     The text that will show up.
 Unlike in the original Bipole IV, this should be all in 1 string instead of split between 3 lines.